thiagofernandes101/analise-video/README.md

 # Video Analysis System

 A real-time video analysis system that performs person detection, pose estimation, face detection, and emotion analysis using deep learning models.
-Built with Python, leveraging YOLO for pose detection, DeepFace for emotion analysis, and optimized for NVIDIA GPU acceleration.
+Built with Python, leveraging YOLO for pose detection, DeepFace for emotion analysis, and optimized for NVIDIA GPU acceleration with automatic CPU fallback.

 ## 🎯 Features